AdaCore/langkit/README.md

 Testing
 -------

-First, make sure the langkit package is available from the Python interpreter (see Install).
+Unlike the rest of Langkit, the testsuite framework requires Python 3.8 or later versions.
+Make sure the `langkit` package is available from the Python interpreter (see Install).
 Then, in order to run the testsuite, launch the following command from the top-level directory:

     $ python manage.py test

 This is just a wrapper passing convenient options to the real testsuite driver that is in `testsuite/testsuite.py`.

+Note that even though the testsuite framework requires Python 3.8, it is possible to run the tests themselves using a different Python interpreter.
+For instance, to run them using Python 3.7, run:

+    $ python manage.py test --with-python=python3.7

 If you want to learn more about this test driver's options (for instance to run tests under Valgrind), add a `-h` flag.